zh-song/Object-Detection-Papers/Anchor-frees.md

 ## **CenterNet**

->  a triplet of keypoints; cascade corner pooling and center pooling
+>  Key words: a triplet of keypoints; cascade corner pooling and center pooling